 Mr. Rossi is a co-founder of two of the world’s largest and most prestigious enrichment programs for high-achieving students.

-In the 26 years of Mr. Rossi’s guidance, more than 640,000 primary, middle- school, secondary-school and college students from more than 118 countries have attended academic programs focusing on leadership and career development.
-These programs were designed honor, inspire and motivate the nation’s most promising future leaders.
+In the 26 years of Mr. Rossi’s guidance, more than 640,000 primary, middle- school, secondary school and college students from more than 118 countries have attended academic programs focusing on leadership and career development.
+These programs were designed to honor, inspire and motivate the nation’s most promising future leaders.

 Mr. Rossi also serves on the Board of Directors of Pinnacle Care, a prominent private health advisory company in Baltimore, Maryland.